texjoachim/my_arduino_libraries/Readme.md

 These are the libraries I use in my projects.
 Nothing special, just:

-* flyinFishHelper - for moisture and rain sensors
+* flyingFishHelper - for moisture and rain sensors
 * rgbLED - for common cathode RGB LEDs
 * led - for normal LEDs
+* ultrasonic.h - for ultrasonic sensors
+* ky033.h - for those line-following sensors

 It's easier to have them in one place when I want/need to change them.